Tony Kaye (musician): 1982–1994: Return to Yes

 In 1982, Kaye was invited to form a new band with Squire, Alan White, and singer and guitarist Trevor Rabin.
 Much of their new material derived from a set of demos produced by Rabin that displayed a more pop-oriented and commercial style of rock music, and Squire thought of Kaye as their ideal keyboardist due to his simpler, more textural approach.
 Kaye accepted Squire's offer and entered rehearsals in London under the name Cinema with producer Trevor Horn for 90125.
 However, conflicts between Kaye and Horn led to the former's exit after several months, leaving Rabin to handle the remaining keyboard parts.
 By mid-1983, Jon Anderson had also joined the band as lead singer and it was decided, after some hesitation, to rename this new lineup 'Yes'.
 Kaye, in the meantime, had rejoined Badfinger and gone off on a North American tour and was replaced by Eddie Jobson.
 When this tour ended in October, Kaye accepted an offer by management to return to Yes where he and Jobson would share keyboard duties.
 This, however, did not sit well with Jobson, who left shortly thereafter.
-90125 had included greater use of MIDI technology, which reignited Kaye's interest in contemporary keyboards unlike the time of his first departure from Yes.